konrad1s/BeeCom/README.md

 ## Key Features

 - **Packet-Based Communication:** Efficiently converts structured data into a serial stream for transmission and vice versa, ensuring data integrity and compatibility across different platforms.
-- **CRC Validation:** Offers support for multiple CRC algorithms, enhancing data integrity checks to suit different requirements and scenarios.
+- **CRC Validation:** Offers support for CRC data integrity checks.
 - **Serialization and Deserialization:** Automatically convert between packets and byte arrays for transmission and reception.
 - **Customizable Transport Layer:** Define your own byte receive and transmit functions to integrate with any physical layer protocol.
 - **Observer Pattern for Event Handling** Implements the observer design pattern to allow for easy notification and handling of communication events, making the system highly extensible and adaptable to various use cases.